NP-membership for the boundary-boundary art-gallery problem: Introduction

-We show that the boundary-boundary art-gallery problem is in NP.
-The proof is by a nondeterministic reduction to a particular 2CCSP problem that we call $\mathcal{M}-2\text{SAT}$, which is a 2CCSP where the constraints are given by (piecewise) fractional-linear functions.
+A precise definition of $\mathcal{M}-2\text{SAT}$ and a proof of \Cref{thm:BBreduction} are given in \Cref{sec:m2sat}.
 Most of the paper is devoted to showing that $\mathcal{M}-2\text{SAT}$ is in NP.
-The strategy is to show that, if a solution exists, then there is a solution where the variables have form $p+q\sqrt{r}$, where $p$, $q$ and $r$ are rational numbers with a polynomially-bounded number of bits.
+Eventually, we will show that, if a solution exists, then there is a solution where the variables have form $p+q\sqrt{r}$, where $p$, $q$ and $r$ are rational numbers with a polynomially-bounded number of bits.
 Such solutions can be verified efficiently.

-In order to prove this, we define a broad class of monotone CCSPs that contains $\mathcal{M}-2\text{SAT}$.
-In \Cref{sec:ctsinference}, we develop an inference system for this class based on function composition, and show that it is refutation-complete.
-This is proved by using a compactness argument to show that it is sufficient to look for refutations over some finite subset of $\rr$.
-The results of \cite{Monotone2SAT} imply that binary resolution is refutation complete over this discrete subset, and we show that a refutation using binary resolution over a finite subset of the domain can be lifted to one using function composition.